-Like most high-riding crossovers, the Fiat 500X is comfortable and spacious inside, but you don’t feel like you're perched on top of it and the well controlled body lean means passengers aren't thrown around when you tackle a corner.
+Like most high-riding crossovers, the Fiat 500X is comfortable and spacious inside, and you don’t feel like you're perched on top of it; the well controlled body lean means passengers aren't thrown around when you tackle a corner.
+Some rivals, such as the Skoda Kamiq and SEAT Arona, ride better, though.
 Despite the snugger, sportier driving position, you still get a great view all round from the driver's seat, making the 500X easy to drive in town.

 Although not abandoning the 500's traditional retro style, the 500X's dashboard is now rather more up-to-date than it used to be.
 The layout is largely unchanged, but materials are vastly improved, while the dials are clearer and better positioned than in earlier cars.

 A large, coloured plastic insert stretches across the 500X's dashboard, which is dominated by a seven-inch colour Uconnect touchscreen infotainment system.
 It features Apple CarPlay and Android Auto and is easy to use.
 However, it feels pretty dated compared to systems in rival cars; the big black surround that swamps the screen doesn’t help, and the reversing camera (where fitted) is hardly the last word in high-definition clarity.